-If the goal is to delete sparse points inside the cloud, select the first option Good points.
+If the goal is to delete sparse points inside the cloud, don't select the Noisy points option.
 The points involved are highlighted and displayed in a different color.
 You can adjust the slider to remove more or less points.
-In this example we can put the intensity to 80 in order to remove points which are in fact measurement errors

-(blue points in the picture).
+In this example we can put the intensity to 80 in order to remove points which are in fact measurement errors (blue points in the picture).
 Information appear in the dialog box to notify you how many points will be deleted.